 Energy Districts are geographically and socioeconomically inclusive, independent, and nonpartisan.
 They create change through principal strategies of energy planning, market transformation, public engagement, advocacy, and readiness.
 As the flywheel of momentum builds, tipping points of energy efficiency and locally-owned renewable energy are crossed, community clean energy identity grows, and the transition becomes unstoppable.

-As of early 2021, there are nine established Energy Districts in Iowa, two in Wisconsin, and more in planning stages!
+As of 2021, there are nine established Energy Districts in Iowa, two in Wisconsin, and more in planning stages!
 Together with many partners, we are dedicated to building a network of Energy Districts across Iowa and beyond.
 We are working hard on enabling policies, funding opportunities and collaborations, and direct technical assistance to possible start-ups.
 If you’re interested in learning more and building an Energy District in your neck of the woods (or prairie), please contact us.